French Chocolate Mousse Cake

 Chocolate Mousse Cake with whipped cream and shavings on a cake stand

-What is chocolate mousse cake?
+What is a French chocolate mousse cake?

 Watch a Video Demo of This Recipe Below!